AgricoZA/CrystalId/README.md

 Care would have to be taken.
 Alternatively the most significant bit(s) can be used to version the IDs and prevent collisions.

+Todo:
-Todo: maybe return some CrystalId or Error instead of throwing exception when rate is exceeded.
+ - maybe return some CrystalId or Error instead of throwing exception when rate is exceeded.
+ - Disallow passing in a date before the start of epoch